jakecaldwell1997/jakecaldwell1997.github.io/README.md

 ### Work Experience

 - Graduate Researcher, *University of Florida*
-  * Currently involved in machine learning classification project with Edo Navot (University of Florida Sociology Department).
+  * Currently developing machine learning classification project with Edo Navot (University of Florida Sociology Department).
 Involves developing and refining classification models using sci-kit learn and deployment to UF supercomputer HiPerGator to eventually apply to larger-scale census data.
 - Instructor of Record
   * POS3233 - Politics and Public Opinion
     * Summer 2024